The History of the Environment

 𝐔𝐧𝐝𝐞𝐫𝐠𝐫𝐨𝐮𝐧𝐝 𝐑𝐞𝐬𝐞𝐫𝐯𝐨𝐢𝐫𝐬

 These historically and very early developed technical and geological-based methods for managing and saving enormous amounts of water that are often technically complex and aesthetically grandiose.
 The methods of this water technology vary significantly between different cultures and continents.
-Still, in the legacy of history, they are the basis of ancient civilizations' most important and original technological achievements.
+Still, in the legacy of history, they are the basis of ancient civilizations' most essential and original technological achievements.

 Civilizations and Mountainous Rainfall